System is in flux. To get a copy of 1C continuations or the complete responses email [email protected]

 Responses are adjusted after 3rd/4th seat opening

-2C: 8+ hcp five+ diamonds and denies five+ side suit GF.
+2C: 8+ hcp five+ diamonds but not 5D332 and denies another five+ suit except for clubs GF.

 2D: 8-10 or 14-15 hcp balanced including 5m332 GF.